vgunnala23/Glassdoor-Review-Analysis/README.md

 In addition, 78% of candidates look at the company’s employer brand before applying for a job and 88% of millennials2 believe that being part of the right company is of at most importance.
 We all know how important salary is for job applicants, but a CareerBuilder report found that 67% of candidates are willing accept lower pay to be part of a company that has positive reviews online.
 It is becoming increasingly important for companies to build a positive employer brand on social media platforms as 79% of candidate pool are likely to use of social media in their job search.

 Keeping these details in mind, we set out to explore employer brand and employee satisfaction of four major employers in the U.S. We intend to find the key characteristics of these companies which are fetching high positive and negative reviews and chart out the employee satisfaction from the reviews provided on social media platform Glassdoor.
 A collective dashboard with these findings will help employers make decisions to either improve or alter employer brand and potential job candidates to identify a preferred employer.

+<h1>Prior Literature</h1>

+The areas of employer branding and employee satisfaction have always dominated analytics domain in Human Resources function and are looked at extensively by many people and organizations.
+Although there has been lot of research on these topics, there was limited work which looked at Text mining employee reviews on social media to obtain employer brand characteristics and employee satisfaction.
+Employee Satisfaction and Corporate Performance3 looked at mining employee reviews from Glassdoor to understand the relation between employee satisfaction and organizational performance across industries.
+The study found that there is a positive correlation between general employee satisfaction and corporate performance along with the categories which correlated positively and negatively with performance.
+Improving Employee Satisfaction Through Text Analytics4 explored the employee satisfaction of six technology companies using predictive rule-based model on text portions of the reviews from Glassdoor.
+The study found the words from text which make the review positive or negative using classification techniques.
+Text Mining Company Reviews5 tried to find what employees write the most about their workplace experience and if they viewed the organization positively, negatively or neutrally.
+The study looked the frequency of single words and two words together to look at what was most talked about and ran sentiment analysis on the reviews to understand the variation of sentiment across the time range of reviews.

+However, these studies did not go on to make a comprehensive analysis on employer brand and were limited to sentiment analysis and extracting the most frequent words.
+Thus, we try to take inspiration from these works and use them as foundation to provide both organizations and employees a comprehensive analysis on employer characteristics that are viewed favorably and unfavorably along with the variation in employee satisfaction over the years.

+<h1>Data Source and Preparation</h1>

+Social media has had large impact on multiple areas including in the domain of Analytics.
+The abundant of social media data made the data gathering easier for all types of analysis.
+One such social media platform is the Glassdoor website.
+Glassdoor.com was founded by Robert Hohman, Rich Barton and Tim Besse in 2007 (Glassdoor: About Us 2016).
+It is a website where current and former employees anonymously provide review for their respective companies.
+Glassdoor covers a diverse user population where users’ profiles are fairly distributed across different sectors such as age, income, education6.
+Glassdoor contains 475,000+ companies with more than 8 million company reviews, company ratings along with salary reports from worldwide locations.

+We used Web crawling technique to get the data from Glassdoor.com.
+We scraped the reviews for four major employers in US – Microsoft, Google, Amazon and IBM and crawl a total of 100,000+ reviews from 2008 to Mar 2020.
+Figure 1 below shows the final generated corpus.

+Figure 1: Sample of the data scraped from Glassdoor

+The text data under Pros and Cons was then cleaned and preprocessed for analysis.
+As the analysis is only as good as data we provide, we spent some considerable time in preprocessing the data.
+The process involved replacing null values, fixing contractions, removing special characters and numbers, removing stop words, tokenization using word ninja and lemmatization using NLTK.